rohanmahy/mls-ratchet-tree-options/draft-mahy-mls-ratchet-tree-options.md

 an external commit.
 They require the GroupInfo and the `ratchet_tree`.

 Many MLS implementations allow external commits to get the GroupInfo from a central server.
-In the MIMI architecture {{?I-D.barnes-mimi-arch}}, this server is called the hub, and for brevity we will use that term generically to refer to any central server that provides either GroupInfo or `ratchet_tree` objects to new members (i.e. welcomed clients or external joining clients).
+In the MIMI architecture {{?I-D.ietf-mimi-arch}}, this server is called the hub, and for brevity we will use that term generically to refer to any central server that provides either GroupInfo or `ratchet_tree` objects to new members (i.e. welcomed clients or externally joining clients).

 When handshake messages (commits and proposals) are sent as `PublicMessage`s, the hub can construct its own version of the `ratchet_tree` and most of the